dailymotion/vast-client-js/docs/api/vast-tracker.md

 - All `<NotViewable>` URI from the `<InLine>` and `<Wrapper>` tracking elements

-This method should be use when the ad meets criteria for NotViewable impression as describe in [MRC Viewable Ad Impression Guidelines](https://www.iab.com/wp-content/uploads/2015/06/MRC-Viewable-Ad-Impression-Measurement-Guideline.pdf)
+This method should be used when the ad meets criteria for NotViewable impression as described in [MRC Viewable Ad Impression Guidelines](https://www.iab.com/wp-content/uploads/2015/06/MRC-Viewable-Ad-Impression-Measurement-Guideline.pdf)

 #### Parameters